Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

-The factors $\{\pm 1\}$ in~(\ref{qedr}) and~(\ref{eqn:rrjj}) indicate that the signs of $\left| R_{\gamma}^f \right|$, $\left| \RZfi \right| ^2$, and of $\RZfi$ correspond to the signs of $\sigma_i$ in \eqref{e-smat-matrix1} to \eqref{e-smat-matrix4}.
+The factors $\{\pm 1\}$ in Eqs.~(\ref{qedr}) and~(\ref{eqn:rrjj}) indicate that the signs of $\left| R_{\gamma}^\mathrm{f} \right|$, $\left| \RZfi \right| ^2$, and $\RZfi$ correspond to the signs of $\sigma_i$ in Eqs. \eqref{e-smat-matrix1}--\eqref{e-smat-matrix4}.
 Explicit expressions for the background contributions may well become of numerical importance in the FCC-ee Tera-Z era.
-We refer for explicit expressions to the literature quoted.
+We refer, for explicit expressions, to the literature quoted.

-When measuring the $Z$ line shape, the independent parameters of a pseudo observable are $M_Z, \Gamma_Z$ as well as the residue term $r_A$ and the $\gamma Z$ interference term $j_A$, and potentially more parameters arising from the background.
+When measuring the Z line shape, the independent parameters of a pseudo-observable are $M_\mathrm{Z}$ and $\Gamma_\mathrm{Z}$, as well as the residue term $r_\mathrm{A}$ and the $\gamma \mathrm{Z}$ interference term $j_\mathrm{A}$, and potentially more parameters arising from the background.
 So each of the observables depends on a least four parameters.

-{\it For an adequate fit of the $Z$ line shape one needs, consequently, at least five independent data points taken at different $s$.
-When fitting also background, one needs more data points.}
+{\it For an adequate fit of the Z line shape, one needs, consequently, at least five independent data points taken at different values of $s$.
+When also fitting the background, one needs more data points.}

-From the correlation tables not shown here one derives that $M_Z$ and $j_T$ are strongly correlated, as well as $\Gamma_Z$ and $r_T$ are.
-In fact, there is a simple, but very accurate relation between an uncertainty (or shift) of the $Z$ peak position $s_{\max}$ (the center of gravity of the $Z$ peak is defined by the $Z$ mass) and the $\gamma Z$ term $j_T$ \cite{Leike:1992uf}:
+From the correlation tables, not shown here, one derives that $M_\mathrm{Z}$ and $j_\mathrm{T}$ are strongly correlated, as well as $\Gamma_\mathrm{Z}$ and $r_\mathrm{T}$.
+In fact, there is a simple, but very accurate relation between an uncertainty (or shift) of the Z peak position $s_{\max}$ (the centre of gravity of the Z peak is defined by the Z mass) and the $\gamma$ Z term $j_\mathrm{T}$ \cite{Leike:1992uf}: